DePayFi/public-documentation/docs/apis/payments/data-structure.md

 ## after_block

 The block after which to expect the payment to happen.
 The current block right before the payment was submitted.
 Required to scan for replaced payment transactions.
+As a string.

 ## amount